freerafiki/PlenopticToolbox2.0/python/README.md

 The structure of the python code requires that you set the environmental variable of your computer `PYTHONPATH=/thepathwhereyoudownloadedthefolder/PlenopticToolbox/python`

-This can be done temporarily in two ways:
+This can be done temporarily in two ways (temporarily means this has to be done everytime the python scripts have to be launched):
 - in python, at the beginning of the code, using sys
 ```python
 import sys.path